Emmanuel-Ag/Emmanuel-Ag-Portfolio/frameworks/buyer-acquisition-framework.md

 [Call to action — sample or meeting]
 ```

-**Example (Cucumber Farm → Restaurant):**
-> "Good afternoon — we supply greenhouse-grown cucumbers at consistent sizing and quality, available twice weekly.
-Given the volume your kitchen runs through, we can guarantee supply at ₦1,000/kg with no shortfalls.
-Would you be open to a trial delivery this week?"

 ### Negotiation Principles:
 - **Anchor high.** Start at ceiling price — you can only go down.
 - **Bundle reliability.** Premium buyers pay more for guaranteed supply, not just quality.